plogs/asopposedtowhat.com/content/posts/equal-people.md

 But that was not enough.

 And on and on it went.
 Difference after difference was fixed, advantage after advantage removed.

-Until one day, at last, everyone was equal.

-And all the diversity in the world was gone.
+Until one day, at last, everyone was equal-- and all the diversity in the world was gone.

 Those who said life was unfair because of all the differences died.

-It made no difference.
+But it made no difference.

 No one noticed.